There may be no more confusing car-care topic than that of tire treatments.

 What We Like

-- Car Guys Tire Shine can also be used on faded rubber and plastic trim elsewhere on your car.
+- Can also be used on faded rubber and plastic trim elsewhere on your car.

 - Purchase of 18 oz bottle includes a microfiber polishing pad.